 Dark Souls: The Board Game is a cooperative dungeon crawl in which you’re trying to move through rooms, fight enemies, and hopefully defeat the final bosses.
 It is based on the Demon’s Souls, Dark Souls, and Bloodborne series of video games, which means that you can expect it to be a brutal and, hopefully, rewarding experience.

-Dark Souls: The Board Game Gameplay
+Dark Souls: The Board Game Rules Overview

 To begin a game of Dark Souls, everyone will get their own characters, each of which starts with their own player board and starting equipment.
 You’ll also choose which mini boss and boss you’ll be fighting, which will tell you the encounter cards that will be placed on each tile of the dungeon.